stonepros/stone/doc/releases/firefly.rst

 * Compound operations in librados that create and then delete the same object are now explicitly disallowed (they fail with -EINVAL).

-* The default leveldb cache size for the ceph-osd daemon has been increased from 4 MB to 128 MB.
-This will increase the memory footprint of that process but tends to increase performance of omap (key/value) objects (used for CephFS and the radosgw).
+* The default leveldb cache size for the stone-osd daemon has been increased from 4 MB to 128 MB.
+This will increase the memory footprint of that process but tends to increase performance of omap (key/value) objects (used for StoneFS and the radosgw).
 If memory in your deployment is tight, you can preserve the old behavio by adding::

     leveldb write buffer size = 0
     leveldb cache size = 0

-  to your ceph.conf to get back the (leveldb) defaults.
+  to your stone.conf to get back the (leveldb) defaults.

 Notable Changes
 ---------------
-* ceph-brag: new client and server tools (Sebastien Han, Babu Shanmugam)
+* stone-brag: new client and server tools (Sebastien Han, Babu Shanmugam)
-* ceph-disk: use partx on RHEL or CentOS instead of partprobe (Alfredo Deza)
+* stone-disk: use partx on RHEL or CentOS instead of partprobe (Alfredo Deza)
-* ceph: fix combination of 'tell' and interactive mode (Joao Eduardo Luis)
+* stone: fix combination of 'tell' and interactive mode (Joao Eduardo Luis)
-* ceph-fuse: fix bugs with inline data and multiple MDSs (Zheng Yan)
+* stone-fuse: fix bugs with inline data and multiple MDSs (Zheng Yan)
 * client: fix getcwd() to use new LOOKUPPARENT operation (Zheng Yan)
 * common: fall back to json-pretty for admin socket (Loic Dachary)
 * common: fix 'config dump' debug prefix (Danny Al-Gaaf)